-In their own defense, some EPA participants suggested that the agency stopped issuing CTGs in the face of OMB resistance.
+In their own defense, some EPA participants suggested that the Agency stopped issuing CTGs in the face of resistance from the Office of Management and Budget (OMB).
 One participant suggested that after OMB reviewed them, the most recent group of CTGs were "so watered down that it may have been better not to issue them."
 Other EPA participants argued that budget limitations were much more significant than OMB review.

 The GAO report provides some specific examples of areas that did not implement all of the measures they needed to attain the standard.
 The report states that in Los Angeles, about half of the stationary source control measures committed to in their SIP were not implemented as of 1986.
-GAO concludes that "in general, the measures had not been implemented either because the control technology was not fully developed or the local air quality board considered the measures too costly given the expected reductions."11
+GAO concludes that "in general, the measures had not been implemented either because the control technology was not fully developed or the local air quality board considered the measures too costly given the expected reductions" [5].